How Blockchain Will Affect Supply Chain Management

 Currently, a third party is needed to perform most transactions.
 Whether that’s a bank, escrow service, or broker, every time another party is involved in a transaction it becomes more expensive.
 However, blockchain has the power to remove the necessity of third parties, as well as the billions of dollars in fees that are paid to them every year.

-In short, blockchain is creating an entirely new framework for supply chain management that will change the foundations of global sourcing and procurement.
-To learn even more, check out our white paper.
+In short, blockchain technology is creating an entirely new framework for supply chain management that will change the foundations of global sourcing and procurement.
+If you are interested in learning more on this topic, be sure to download the Animal Ventures Asset Chains report.